RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/data.md

 ## Shape

 The `webapp\web_modules\data\shape` module holds shapes of server fetching results `after conversion`.
 Those shapes are meant to be used as components `propTypes` - see [PropTypes](https://github.com/facebook/prop-types) - and ensure the server and converters provided the expected result.
-When not matching, the PropTypes API raise a warning through console.
+When not matching, the PropTypes API raises a warning through console.

 Note: PropTypes are removed in production mode to avoid lowering runtime performances.